 The bill’s titles are written by its sponsor.

 Sponsor and status

 Length: 12 pages

-This bill was introduced on January 12, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 12, 2016, in a previous session of Congress, but it did not receive a vote.

 Jan 12, 2016